Making an Application

 - Talk to your neighbours and any other people that might be affected by your proposal.
 These people are referred to as Affected Parties.
 You may be able to obtain their affected party approval by asking them to complete an affected party approval form.
 Please note that your neighbour is not obligated to sign this document if they are not comfortable with the proposal.

 - Following amendments to the RMA in October 2017, there are two different forms:

 NOTE: Please ensure you use the correct form for the type of application you are making.
 For further advice or information please contact email@example.com or call 03 3077700.

-Applications for subdivisions can be complicated.
-That is why we require accurate and detailed plans.
-We strongly recommended that you use the services of a qualified surveyor to prepare your application and plans.
+Applications for subdivisions can be complicated, this is why we require accurate and detailed plans.
+We strongly recommended that you enlist the services of a qualified surveyor to help prepare your application and plans.